"

 10.3 Nutrient Cycles in Ecosystems

 While energy flows through ecosystems in a one-way stream, matter is continuously recycled.
 The elements that make up living organisms, such as carbon, nitrogen, phosphorus, and water, move through the environment in complex cycles that connect the atmosphere, land, water, and living things.
-These are known as biogeochemical cycles, which are the natural pathways by which essential elements circulate through both the living (bio-) and non-living (geo-) parts of the Earth. long the way, elements are stored in abiotic reservoirs (non-living parts of the environment such as the atmosphere, oceans, soil, and rocks), before being taken up again by organisms.
+These are known as biogeochemical cycles, which are the natural pathways by which essential elements circulate through both the living (bio-) and non-living (geo-) parts of the Earth.
+Along the way, elements are stored in abiotic reservoirs (non-living parts of the environment such as the atmosphere, oceans, soil, and rocks) before being taken up again by organisms.
 These cycles are essential for life, as they ensure that nutrients are reused and made available across generations.

 The Water Cycle